nealcaren/fightordie/Volumes/40/12/too_rich.md

 ![](/Images/dendy.jpg)

 "You look good to us," it read.
 "If you build a house down there this is what you get you better build your house up where the rest of the dam <span class="keeptogether">n&#11834;s</span> live.
 You getting too dam rich to be a <span class="keeptogether">n&#11834;</span>.
-That dam manish boy of yours will die soon.
+That dam manish boy of yours will die soon."

 "We are only giving you a warning."